A condominium board must prepare and distribute:

 - What services are covered in the budget?
 Are you planning to use all of the services?
 Generally, if more services are available, it also means higher condo fees.

 - Is the corporation regularly spending more than it takes in?
-This could be a sign of future financial problems that may lead to special assessments being imposed or steep increases in owners’ monthly contributions.
+This could be a sign of future financial problems that may lead to special levies being imposed or steep increases in owners’ contributions.

 - Are the owners’ condominium contributions covering day-to-day expenses and ensuring the reserve fund is adequately topped up?

 You should get help from an expert to help you review the corporation’s financial documents.

 If you are interested in a new development, the developer must provide you with the most recent budget or proposed budget.
 Be aware that proposed budgets can change drastically once the condominium is fully occupied and operating.
 This means that owners’ condominium contributions (fees) could increase significantly once actual operating costs are determined.

 For a complete overview of what you need to know about condo finances before you buy, download our free publication: Before You Buy: Understanding Condo Finances.

 Condo Owners: What you need to review annually

-As a condominium owner, it is important to review the budget, financial statements, and annual report prior to the corporation’s annual general meeting.
+As a condominium owner, it is important to review the budget, financial statements, and annual report before the corporation’s annual general meeting.

 Review the financial statements to see if the corporation spent more money than it took in.
 If it did, was there any communication about why this happened and how the corporation plans to prevent it from occurring again?

 Review the operating budget to see if there are any increasing (or decreasing) expenses.
 If there is a significant change, was there any communication about it?
 How will increased expenditures be paid?
-Will there be an increase in monthly contributions?
-A special assessment?
+Will there be an increase in contributions?
+A special levy?